Edg209/photomosaic/overview.md

 This document will detail the process used in generating a photomosaic, and the concepts that will be used during the generation process.

+Note that every image is expected to be in PNG format.
+Candidate images that do not have the extension `.png` will be ignored, and the target image is assumed to be in PNG format.

 ## Concepts

 | Concept          | Meaning                                                                                                                                                                              |